aldanor/fast-float-rust/README.md

 The presented parser seems to beat all of the existing C/C++/Rust float parsers known to us at the moment by a large margin, in all of the datasets we tested it on so far – see detailed benchmarks below (the only exception being the original fast_float C++ library, of course – performance of which is within noise bounds of this crate).
-On modern machines, parsing throughput can reach up to 1GB/s.
+On modern machines like Apple M1, parsing throughput can reach up to 1.5 GB/s.

-In particular, it is faster than Rust standard library's `FromStr::from_str()` by a factor of 2-8x (larger factor for longer float strings).
+In particular, it is faster than Rust standard library's `FromStr::from_str()` by a factor of 2-8x (larger factor for longer float strings), and is typically 2-3x faster than the nearest competitors.

 While various details regarding the algorithm can be found in the repository for the original C++ library, here are few brief notes: